 THAT IS THE TIME TO REACH OUT for help from a therapist, support group, social worker, or professional organizer.
 Change has to be voluntary and the person who is hoarding needs to be in control of decisions about their stuff.
 Change is slow but is possible.
 The cost of hoarding recovery is high.
 There are multiple aspects of hoarding that may require multiple professionals for support and help.

-HOARDER.
-We avoid using the word "hoarder".
-Hoarding is a mental health condition.
-It is part of who a person is, but only a part.
-Instead, we use the phrase "individual who hoards" or "person who is hoarding".
 Persons who hoard may be very successful or talented in other areas of their life.
-The person may have a good career and be known in the community for their accomplishments.
+The person may be known in the community for their accomplishments.
 Hoarding does not discriminate by age group, income level, gender, education level, race, color, or creed.

 - - - - - - - - - - - - -

 CHRONIC DISORGANIZATION (CD) refers to being disorganized for a long period of time, perhaps all their life.
 The person may have tried to get organized and failed.
-CD has different causes and does not equate to hoarding.
-Someone can be chronically disorganized but wish they could get organized.
+CD has different causes and is not the same as hoarding.
+Someone can be chronically disorganized, wish they could get organized, and readily accept help.
 For more information, see the ICD website.